Executive & VIP Aviation International (EVA) Features Planet 9 in their Spring Issue.

 Specialist ultra-long range charter provider and Falcon 7X operator Planet Nine has grown from nothing to a ten-jet mixed fleet in less than two years.
 Director of Business Development, Matt Walter told EVA how

-Take two hugely experienced executives, a small group of industry experts and a bold charter business plan, then add the world’s largest fleet of ultra-long range Falcon 7X trijets, and the result is Planet Nine Private Air, an unusual Van Nuys-based operator that boasts Wyvern Wingman, Argus and IS-BAO accreditation, yet is only now in its second year of operation.
+Take two hugely experienced executives, a small group of industry experts and a bold charter business plan, then add the world’s largest fleet of ultra-long range Falcon 7X trijets, and the result is Planet Nine Private Air, an unusual Van Nuys-based operator that boasts Wyvern Wingman and Argus accreditation, yet is only now in its second year of operation.

 Planet Nine (P9), received its Part 135 operating certificate on 22 June 2018 and by Monday, 25th its first Falcon 7X was ready for charter.
 The plan had always been to build an owned fleet and a second 7X soon followed.
 Barely had Wyvern Wingman status been achieved in October 2018 than the third Falcon arrived; the fourth entered service in March 2019.

 A fifth Falcon 7X arriving early in June 2019 completed the five-aircraft owned fleet just in time for P9’s first anniversary, by which time the company was able to announce the availability of its first managed aircraft, a Gulfstream G650, for charter.
-By the end of 2019, a G550, GV and another Falcon 7X had also joined the roster, while Argus Platinum and IS-BAO Stage 1 approvals had all been granted.
+By the end of 2019, a G550, GV and another Falcon 7X had also joined the roster, while Argus Platinum had all been granted.

 Founded by Director of Operations James Seagrim and Director of Business Development Matt Walter, Planet Nine has enjoyed a meteoric first few months in business, basing its success on a well-conceived business plan and intimate understanding of its customer requirements.